NOTE: This post has been revised since publication due to marketing/social media/website changes.

 76. Go to book fairs/festivals and set up a table.

-78. Record a video of yourself reading an excerpt of your book and post it everywhere.
+78. Record a video of yourself reading an excerpt of your book and post it everywhere, even add it to your Goodreads and Amazon profiles.
 This is perfect for people afraid of doing a live reading.

-79. Do a book reading at a local library, book store, coffee shop, community college/school, etc.
+79. Do a book reading at a local library, book store, independent coffee shop, community college/school, etc.

 80. Wear a badge with the cover art for your book or with your name and “Author of XYZ.”

-81. Put a review packet on your desk so interested readers can check out the best reviews for your book.
+81. Put a review packet on your table so interested readers can check out the best reviews for your book.